Berlin Wall meets Albanian bunker to warn of perils of power

 Posh cafes, trendy restaurants and bank outlets have grown up around Hoxha's former villa.

 Hoxha's pillbox bunkers still dot the countryside.
-The one in the art work, originally built at the entrance to the compound, is labeled "Orange".
+The one in the art work, originally built at the entrance to the compound, is labelled "Orange".

 When Hoxha seized power at the end of World War Two, he and his followers occupied the villas of rich merchants and politicians and chased away the real owners.